natnij/seqGAN_pytorch/README.md

 To generate sequences in batches of e.g. 4: run sequenceGAN.py 4.

+To read in only limited number of samples, e.g. 8: run sequenceGAN.py 4 8.

 ### Params

 - `SEQ_LENGTH`: uniform length of sentences.
 Flexible input sequence length is not tested.
 Default to 8 because sample Chinese poem data has 7 characters per line, plus the START token.